Dan Crippen

 Dan Crippen (born March 18, 1952, in Canistota, South Dakota) was the executive director of the National Governors Association from 2011 to 2015.
-He now serves as member of the Board of Trustees to the Center for Health Care Strategies, Inc. and a member of the advisory board of the Peterson Center on Healthcare.
-He is a former director of the Congressional Budget Office and assistant to the president for Ronald Reagan.
-Crippen served on NASA's Aerospace Safety Advisory Panel.
-He graduated from the University of South Dakota (B.S.
-1974) and Ohio State University (M.A.
-1976; Ph.D.
-1981).
+A member of the Republican Party, he served as the director of the Congressional Budget Office from 1999 to 2003, and director of the Domestic Policy Council from 1988 to 1989.

 Reagan years

-From 1981-1985 Crippen served as chief counsel and economic policy advisor for Senate Minority Leader Howard Baker.
+From 1981-1985 Crippen served as chief counsel and economic policy advisor for Senate Majority Leader Howard Baker.
 When Baker became President Reagan's Chief of Staff in 1987, Crippen followed Baker to the White House as Deputy Assistant to the President for Domestic Policy from 1987-1988 and Domestic Policy Advisor and Assistant to the President for Domestic Policy from 1988-1989.
 Republicans hoped that Crippen would be a strong proponent of Reagan's appropriations bills and that he could mend relations with Congress.
 After Reagan left office in 1989, Crippen turned to the private sector, as a principal of Washington Counsel (1996-1999), a law and lobbying firm; Merrill Lynch as an executive director; and The Duberstein Group, a public relations consulting firm, as founder and vice president.